rssh/dotty-cps-async/_sources/HighOrderFunctions.rst.txt

  }

-I.e., in delayed variant implemented all original class methods, which should or collect operations into the next delayed object or perform an actual batched call.
+I.e., in delayed variant, all original class methods should or collect operations into the next delayed object or perform an actual batched call.
 Also, we have the method `_origin`,  which is called when we have no next call in the chain: an example of such a case is   `val x = c.withFilter(p)`.

 By convention, the substituted type should be derived from CallChainAsyncSubst[F,T]